ansible/ansible-collaborative/README.md

 #### Building and viewing the site

-The Ansible community website is built with [Nikola](https://getnikola.com/).
+The Ansible Collaborative website is built with [Nikola](https://getnikola.com/).

     # Build the site with Nikola.
     nikola build